Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Introduction

+Although Lemma~\ref{lem:IF_DoF} provides strong motivation for using the IF receiver, it suffers from two shortcomings.
+First, it characterizes the performance of the IF receiver only in the asymptotic high-SNR regime.
+Second, it only holds for almost all $\bH\in\RR^{N\times M}$ w.r.t.
+Lebesgue measure on $\RR^{N\times M}$, but provides no guarantees for specific channel realizations.
+To circumvent these weaknesses, we employ space-time precoding at the transmitter, resulting in a \emph{precoded IF} scheme.

 Precoded IF may be viewed as an extension of linear dispersion space-time ``codes''.
 In such ``codes'', uncoded QAM symbols are linearly modulated over space and time.
 This is done by linearly precoding the QAM symbols using a precoding matrix $\bP$.
 For precoded IF, the same precoding matrix $\bP$ is applied to \emph{codewords} taken from a linear code, rather than uncoded QAM symbols.
 See Figure~\ref{fig:STvsPIF}.
 The performance of linear dispersion space-time ``codes'' is dictated by $d_{\text{min}}$, the minimum distance in the received constellation, whereas the performance of precoded IF is determined by the effective signal-to-noise ratio $\Tsnr_{\text{eff}}$.
-A key result we derive is that the two quantities are closely related.
-Namely, minimum distance guarantees for precoded QAM symbols translate to guarantees on the effective SNR for precoded IF, when the same precoding matrix is used.
+By Lemma~\ref{lem:snrdmin}, minimum distance guarantees for precoded QAM symbols translate to guarantees on the effective SNR for precoded IF, when the same precoding matrix is used.

 The design of precoding matrices for uncoded QAM, that guarantee an appropriate growth of $d_{\text{min}}$ as a function of $\Cwi$, has been extensively studied over the last decade.
 A remarkable family of such matrices are the generating matrices of \emph{perfect} linear dispersion space-time codes, which are approximately universal~\cite{orbv06,esk07}.
-As a consequence of the tight connection between $d_{\text{min}}$ and $\Tsnr_{\text{eff}}$, when such precoding matrices are used for precoded IF, $\Tsnr_{\text{eff}}$ also grows appropriately with $\Cwi$.
-Consequently, precoded IF achieves rates within a constant gap from $\Cwi$, and hence also from the capacity, of any Gaussian MIMO channel.
+We apply the tight connection between $d_{\text{min}}$ and $\Tsnr_{\text{eff}}$ to show that when such precoding matrices are used for precoded IF, $\Tsnr_{\text{eff}}$ also grows appropriately with $\Cwi$.
+Consequently, we are able to prove that precoded IF achieves rates within a constant gap from the compound MIMO capacity.